RemiKalbe/cunw/README.md

 cunw (codebase unwrap) is a command-line interface (CLI) tool that generates a structured representation of a codebase, making it easy to provide context to a large language model (LLM).
 It recursively traverses a directory, collects file content, and generates a single file that represents the structure and content of the codebase.

-> [!WARNING]
-> Please note that cunw is currently in a very early and experimental stage.
-It has not been extensively tested and may be prone to crashes or unexpected behavior.
-However, rest assured that any crashes will be limited to the tool itself and will not cause any harm to your system or files.

 ## 🌟 Features

 - Recursively traverses a directory and collects file content